w3c/wai-tutorials/source/images/tips.html.erb.md

 -   **Punctuation within `alt` attributes:**

-    * As in visible text, using punctuation in the text alternative can make it easier to understand.
-In addition, to avoid having words run together when read by a screen reader, if there’s no space between the image and adjacent text, a space character may be needed within the `alt` value.
+    * As for any text, using punctuation in the text alternative makes the information easier to understand.
+In particular, remember to add space characters in the `alt` text when there’s no space character between the image and adjacent text, to avoid having words running together when they are read by a screen reader.

-    * If you use a null alternative (`alt=""`) text to hide decorative images, make sure that there is no space character in between the quotes.
+    * If you use a null (empty) text alternative (`alt=""`) to hide decorative images, make sure that there is no space character in between the quotes.
 If a space character is present, the image may not be effectivly hidden from assistive technologies.
 For instance, some screen readers will still announce the presence of an image if a space is put between the quotes.

 -   **Superfluous information in alternative text:** <br>
     Usually there’s no need to include words like “image”, “icon” or “picture” in the alt text.
-People who can see will know this already and screen readers announce the presence of an image.
-If it’s a painting, photograph or illustration, that may be a good case for including text that describes the type of image, but it’s best to avoid the more generic terms.
+People who can see will know this already, and screen readers announce the presence of an image.
+In some situations it is important to distinguish between a painting, photograph, or illustration etc., but it’s best to avoid the more generic use of the terms.

 -   **SVG graphics:**